ritza-co/kaboom/doc/21-scenes.md

 		player.move(SPEED, 0)
 	})
 ```

 In the code above, we use the "space" key to make our player jump.
 The `isGrounded()` checks if our player is standing on an object or platform before making them jump.
 The "left" and "right" arrow keys create a horizontal movement for the player.

 There are a few collision events we need to implement.
-The first collision is for when the player collides with, that is "to collect", a coin, we have to make the score increment and display it on the game screen, we'll  also add the "score" sound to know when the score increments.
+The first collision is for when the player collides with, that is "to collect", a coin.
+When this happens, we have to make the score increment and display it on the game screen, we'll also add the "score" sound to know when the score increments.
 Add this implemenation below the `onKeyDown()` function:

 ```javascript
 	player.onCollide("coin", (coin) => {